 Play two 9-hole courses for fun when visiting Saline, located south of Ann Arbor.
 One course can be found at Woolley Park, a short and flat beginner’s course with open spaces and no obstacles.
 The other course is located at Tefft Park with five baskets spread around the park with no specific course.

-Feeling up for a challenge?
 Try throwing at the Sandra Richardson Park course in Milan, a difficult 9-hole course with tight tunnels and several big fields with endless trees.
-This course has undergone recent renovations and is ready to play.
 Visit Wilson Park nearby and practice throwing and practicing at the newly installed baskets.

 Within the city of Ann Arbor are two disc golf courses.
 The Bandemer Park course is a 9-hole with three tee pads at each hole to maximize or minimize distance.
 Close by, find Mary Beth Doyle Park to play this 18-hole course with a mix of short, beginner-oriented holes and a few challenging shots with some obstacles.